hellosoftware-io/electron-typescript-react/README.md

 3. Run `npm install` to install dependencies
 4. Run `npm run dev` to build and run the site locally

+## About

+This project is meant to be as lightweight as possible to help developers get started with electron and react as quickly as possible.

+Because a new version of electron is used, Babel is not used for transpiling.
+Plain TypeScript is used instead.

+Live reloading is included thanks to webpack 5 and webpack-dev-server.

 ## Contributing